Social Work Complex - A, Room 211

 All applications and supporting materials must be received by the application deadline of January 15th for admission the following fall term.
 We admit students only once a year and all applications are considered at the same time.
 Applications after the deadline may be considered if space becomes available.

-The GRE is currently required as of Fall 2016 for admission to the program.
+The GRE has been waived for Fall 2021 for admission to the program.
 International students must submit TOEFL scores.
 International applicants must submit a score of at least 550 on the paper-based TOEFL, a score of at least 213 on the computer-based TOEFL, a minimum score of 7.0 on the IELTS, or a minimum TOEFL iBT total score of 90 with sectional scores that meet or exceed 23 for the writing section, 23 for the speaking section, 22 for the reading section, and 22 for the listening section to meet this requirement.
-When you complete the GRE or TOEFL your scores will be sent electronically to Graduate Office of Admissions, Records and Registration through TSI.
+When you complete the TOEFL your scores will be sent electronically to Graduate Office of Admissions, Records and Registration through TSI.

 We suggest the following to increase your chances of being admitted to the doctoral program: